gangofnuns/cloudposse-tour/README.md

 # Cloudposse: A Guided Tour

 > Hey all --<br>
 > I've been having great fun of late playing with the Cloudposse tool set which you have so generously made available.
-It dawned on me that a few notes might help others orient themselves to this sophisticated and inspired framework for spinning up a breathtaking variety of infrastructure at scale.
+It is a sophisticated and inspired framework for spinning up a breathtaking variety of infrastructure at scale.
 I've been impressed by the number labor-saving features it seems to layer together.
+I'm hoping that these notes might help others orient themselves.
 As I am still a rank novice, please feel free to point out any errors in my assumptions.
 I feel lucky to have discovered this system at such an early moment in its developmental life cycle.
 Looking forward to great things! <br>
 >       -- mslayton 2021-04-28<br>

 # Orientation